Dr Alex Louise Pearl

 Research interests

-I have authored multiple written submissions to Select Committees and Consultations on behalf of the University of Leeds Centre for Disability Studies and the Centre for Law and Social Justice, which have been cited in final reports.
-I also sit on the Executive Committee for the Centre for Disability Studies.
+I have authored multiple written submissions to Select Committees and Consultations on behalf of the University of Leeds Centre for Disability Studies and the Centre for Law and Social Justice.

-I am involved in policy and impact work at the highest levels as part of the cross-sector leadership team of Project Nemo.
-This initiative draws together key stakeholder and change-makers from across the banking, financial technology, academic, policy, legal, regulatory and third sector spaces to help realise safer payment options and tackle financial exclusion for adults with learning disabilities and their supporters.
+I have a forthcoming coedited book exploring empowering disability research paradigms which is due for publication in 2026.
+I sit on the Board of Trustees for international disability rights charity Ability Beyond Borders.
+I was also involved in the Project Nemo Collaboration, an initiative drawing together stakeholders and change-makers from across the banking, financial technology, policy, regulatory and third sector spaces to help improve safer payment options and tackle financial exclusion for adults with learning disabilities.
 Our research report can be found here.

 Qualifications